Tatis homers, 4 for 4 in return, Padres beat Rockies 3-0 - WHIZ News

 Rockies: RHP Germán Márquez ((2-4, 5.56 ERA) is scheduled to start Friday night in the opener of a three-game home series against Arizona.

-Padres: Haven’t announced a starter for Friday night’s opener of a home series against the Seattle Mariners, who have scheduled RHP Chris Flexen (4-1, 3.46).
+Padres: RHP Chris Paddack (1-3, 4.45) is scheduled to start Friday night in the opener of a three-game home series against the Seattle Mariners, who have scheduled RHP Chris Flexen (4-1, 3.46).

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports